JetBrains/intellij-sdk-docs/tutorials/custom_language_support/go_to_symbol_contributor.md

 ```

 ## 13.4.
 Register the Go To Symbol Contributor
-The `SimpleChooseByNameContributor` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `gotoSymbolContributor` extension point.
+The `SimpleChooseByNameContributor` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.gotoSymbolContributor` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <gotoSymbolContributor